BradleyA/markit/README.md

     2019-02-08T20:48:45.397890-06:00 (CST) six-rpi3b.cptx86.com /usr/local/bin/check-markit[25119] 3.154.314 195 uadmin 10000:10000 [INFO]  Operation finished.

 ## Getting Started
-Fork https://github.com/BradleyA/markit repository so you can modify the testfiles while learning how simple it is to work with markit.
+Fork https://github.com/BradleyA/markit repository so you can modify the test files while learning how simple it is to work with markit.

-On your system, git clone the forked copy of markit from your repository.
+On your system, git clone the forked copy of markit from <YOUR-REPOSITORY>.

     git clone https://github.com/<YOUR-REPOSITORY>/markit.git